-Based on The King's Avatar (全职高手) a Chinese web serial novel with physical light novel releases.
+Based on The King's Avatar (全职高手) a Chinese web serial novel.
 Written by Butterfly Blue (蝴蝶蓝) about esports.
 It received the title for Best Work in 2013 and is the first and only 1000 Pledged Work on Qi Dian.

 **TL;DR at bottom* *Spoilers are clearly marked*